drduh/YubiKey-Guide/README.md

 # Export keys

-The Master and sub-keys will be encrypted with your passphrase when exported.
+The Master and subkeys will be encrypted with your passphrase when exported.

 Save a copy of your keys: